Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 > **Now, we are set lable in RC pod file**

+In RC work on equality base, and if value is machted during the creating 2 container then you one pod will not ceate during the valume match from label and selector.

 > **Note**

 Label and sector are at 2 places in the RC pod file, 1st **top of spac** section and 2ad **billow of the spec**